We're waiting for you to share our life

 - Toy Story 3: The toys at Sunnyside at first seem friendly, then turn nasty, and then end up nice again.
 This is especially true of Big Baby, who initially seems very creepy, but in actuality is really just a... well, baby.

 - Preaching to the Perverted runs on this trope, with the protagonist being very surprised that the people at the club he's infiltrating turns out to be really nice people.

 - Wood Elves.
-They distrust the dwarves mutually (so the dwarves refuse to say why they're there, making the elves suspicious since they assumed the starving dwarves approaching their banquet to beg for food were attacking).
-They turn out to be a lot nicer later on, with Bilbo giving them some treasure in payment for the food he stole while orchestrating the dwarves' breakout on his way back home.
+They and the dwarves mutually distrust each other, so the dwarves refuse to say why they're there, making the elves suspicious, since they assumed the starving dwarves approaching their banquet to beg for food were attacking.
+They turn out to be a lot nicer later on, with Bilbo giving them some treasure on his way back home, in payment for the food he stole while orchestrating the dwarves' breakout .

-- Arguably the men of the lake as well since they join the elves in laying siege to the old keep.
+- The men of the lake as well since they join the elves in laying siege to the old keep.
 Crosses with Fire-Forged Friends; everybody is about to kill each other until Gandalf shows up to warn them that they're about to be attacked by goblins.

 - The Sini Mira in The Native Star turn out to be Actually Friendly, although the main characters never discover this.

 - Some of the suspicious-looking characters in Galaxy of Fear turn out like this — because of the Cliffhangers on most chapters, often when someone's introduced it's in a somewhat threatening way.
 Notable is the titular character of Ghost of the Jedi, who could only be perceived by Tash, and not very well at first.